 7. “I have some good [ability/experience] and really want to do v.o.
 Do I have a shot?”

-First, off, if you are already acting/performing/creating, you are doing this.
-As far as whether your success so far is any indication of you “having a shot at voice acting” I’ve no idea, but it’s not a helpful question, really.
-If anything, the question might be “Am I becoming a better actor, an able live performer, a versatile and confident creator? and “Where do I want to go with this?”
+First, off, if you are already acting/performing/creating in any capacity, you are doing this.
+As far as whether your success so far is any indication of you “having a shot at professional voice acting” I’ve no idea, but it’s not a helpful question, really.
+If anything, the question might be “Am I becoming a better voice actor, a more able live performer, a versatile and confident creator?”
+Also: “What am I doing to get steadily better that this?”

 Your progress so far may indicate a good path ahead, but there is no way for me, you or anyone to gauge a beginner’s odds at eventual success, without having fully tried it.
 As you step up to new acting challenges and work with better performers, you may be surprised at what you find within yourself.
 But you can’t anticipate now what you will find, nor can anyone.